frederic-perez/AmE-dictionary/data/dictionary.md

 __supercalifragilisticexpialidocious__ _adj_ :two: Used as a nonsense word by children to express approval or to represent the longest word in English.
 __supercell__ _n_ :two::hammer: _Supercell storms._ _Supercell thunderstorm._
 __supercentenarian__
+__supercharge__ _vt_
-__supercilious__ _adj_ :six: Displaying arrogant pride, scorn, or indifference.
-Feeling or showing haughty disdain. _Syn_ haughty, prideful, sniffy, swaggering, lordly, disdainful _He smiled in a supercilious manner and said I had better do as I was asked._
+__supercilious__ _adj_ :seven: Displaying arrogant pride, scorn, or indifference.
+Feeling or showing haughty disdain. _Syn_ haughty, prideful, sniffy, swaggering, lordly, disdainful, arrogant _He smiled in a supercilious manner and said I had better do as I was asked._
 __superfluous__ _adj_ :mega:
 __superintendent__ _n_ :five::hammer:
 __superlative__ _adj_ _Superlative works._